thisisnabi/Shortener/README.md

 ## Features

-- Shorten long URLs into unique, short codes
+- Shorten long URLs into unique, shortcodes
 - Redirect users from short URLs to original long URLs
 - MongoDB database for persisting data
 - RESTful API for easy integration with other applications